Costa!: Plot

 Janet is a lonely girl who is forced to go on holidays with her sister Angela and her arrogant friends, Maureen and Joyce.
 When they arrive in Spain, Angela and her friends take off to the beach while Janet has to carry all the luggage to their apartment.
 That night, Angela, Joyce and Maureen decide to go out and end up in the popular nightclub Costa.
-Janet is left home alone, but doesn't agree and goes to Costa as well.
+Janet is left home alone, but eventually goes to Costa as well.

 Afterwards, Rens walks Janet home, while singing some songs and doing some new dances.
 Rens soon finds out that Frida is unable to dance for a couple more weeks and she cannot join them during the MTV Dancing Awards.
 Rens takes a risk by asking Janet to dance with the group, despite the protest of the other dancers, Tommy and Björn.
 Janet agrees and she and Rens are practicing a lot in the following days.

-That night, a parade is all over the streets of Salou.
-While watching the parade, Janet spots the car of Costa's rival nightclub, The Empire where Rens now works.
+That night, a parade is taking place on the streets of Salou.
+While watching the parade, Janet spots the car of Costa's rival nightclub, The Empire, where Rens now works.
 She, Angela, Joyce and Maureen visit The Empire, and realize the club is different from Costa—the dancers work with snakes and the women wear dominatrix-style outfits.
 Maureen eventually gets drunk by the end of the night.
 The girls lose sight of her and don't see her going to the back with one of the dancers.
 When Rens arrives, he sees Maureen lying on a table about to be raped by the dancer.
 Rens punches him.
 Maureen gets away safely while Rens is beaten up by the rest of the Empire dancers.

 Meanwhile, Rens heads back to the streets of Salou, where he finds Tommy, Björn and Bart, Frida's younger brother.
 The four reunite and steal a car from The Empire dancers.
 The four head to the Empire building.
 When they arrive there, they get into a fight with the dancers of the Empire.
 The Costa's win eventually, leaving the Empires knocked out behind.
 Tommy, Björn and Bart go back to Costa, leaving Rens behind, who doesn't know what he has to do now.
 The dancers of Costa still have to perform for the MTV Dancing Award, but they don't have a convincing dance, causing the audience to yell at them.
 Janet arrives at the club, asking if she can join them.
 Rens arrives as well and the two meet at the back, where they are happy to see each other.